Some Things Never Change (Dallas Smith song): Background

 Smith remarked that while he was in the studio in Nashville, fellow Joey Moi-collaborators Florida Georgia Line were working on an album that Hardy had 11 co-writes on.
 Smith then stated "I watched him emerge as an artist.
 I cut a few songs of his in the past but getting a sneak peek at what he was doing as an artist, a lot of his rock-influenced in-your-face country music resonated with me because it’s kind of my jam.
 I love that stuff and he and I just kind of clicked".
 Smith also said the track "is a song [Hardy] had kicking around and I tried the verses a little bit, but Michael wrote those parts and they needed the twang that only he can do".

 Commercial performance

-"Some Things Never Change" reached a peak of #1 on the Billboard Canada Country chart dated February 6, 2021, marking Smith's sixth consecutive Number One and eleventh overall.
-It peaked at #55 on the Canadian Hot 100 in the same week, his third-highest entry there behind "Tippin' Point" and "Wastin' Gas".
+"Some Things Never Change" reached a peak of number one on the Billboard Canada Country chart dated February 6, 2021, marking Smith's sixth consecutive number one and eleventh overall.
+It peaked at number 55 on the Canadian Hot 100 in the same week, his third-highest entry there behind "Tippin' Point" and "Wastin' Gas".
 It also peaked at number 36 on the Billboard Hot Canadian Digital Singles chart in the week after the release of Smith's album, prior to the track becoming a single.
 The song has been certified Gold by Music Canada.